 Yeshey Peldon joined the Fund as Assistant Finance Officer from October 2010.She assists Finance Officer in all financial operations.
 Before joining the Fund, she worked for a private company as Assistant Finance Officer for three and half years.

 Rinchen Wangmo joined the BTFEC in October 2014 as the Assistant Finance Officer and now works as Assistant Procurement Officer.
-She holds Bachelor in Business Administration specialized in Accounts from Gedu College of Business Studies, 2012.
+She holds Bachelor in Business Administration specialized in Accounting from Gedu College of Business Studies, 2012.

 Before joining the Trust Fund, She worked with private companies for two years.
 Rinchen is from Kurtoe, Lhuentse.